Adroiti/docs-for-code-review-tools/tfsec/google-compute-use-secure-tls-policy.md

-Pattern: Use of outdated/insecure TLS for SSL policy
+Pattern: Use of insecure TLS policy for Google Compute

 Issue: -